tooleks/tooleks-js/README.md

 #### `Defer` class

-The purpose of the `Defer` class is to expose the associated `Promise` instance that can be used for retrieving the result of the task.
+The `Defer` class exposes the associated `Promise` instance that can be used for retrieving the result of the task.

 ```JavaScript
 const {Defer} = require("tooleks");